-The Company recognized \$3,126 for the year ended December 31, 2022, as Special Charges, Including Business Realignment Costs, related to charges associated with the prepayment of the Company's 5.23% Series B senior notes originally due March 30, 2023 (the "Series B Notes"), as well as certain professional fees, separation benefits and other charges related to the ongoing wind-down of the Company's administrative functions in Mexico.
-See Notes 5 and 13 for further information.
+The Company recognized \$3,126 for the year ended December 31, 2022, as Special Charges, Including Business Realignment Costs, related to charges associated with the prepayment of the Company's 5.23% Series B senior notes originally due March 30, 2023 (the "Series B Notes"), as well as certain professional fees, separation benefits and other charges related to the wind-down of the Company's operations in Mexico.
+See Note 13 for further information.